loning/universe/README.md

 - Dual identity of observers and definition of divinity
 - Dynamic updating of classical world timelines
 - Significance of universe dissolving low-dimensional observers and classical worlds
+- Observation of classicalization and consciousness isomorphism
+- Specific changes in classical entropy during information transmission

 ### Mathematical Formulas Note